tomwojcik/starlette-context/docs/source/errors.md

 - Logging outside of request handlers
 - Testing code that checks context after a request completes

-**Note on Background Tasks**: Due to Python's `ContextVar` inheritance (PEP 567), context may appear to be available in background tasks when they are created as asyncio tasks.
-However, this is an implementation detail and should not be relied upon.
-Always explicitly copy context data and pass it to background tasks.
+**Note on Background Tasks**: Context may be available in background tasks due to Python's `ContextVar` inheritance (PEP 567), but this is not guaranteed across all middleware types and Starlette versions.
+With `RawContextMiddleware`, background tasks run inside the middleware's context manager, so context is reliably available.
+With `ContextMiddleware` (which uses `BaseHTTPMiddleware`), background tasks may run after the context has been reset, and availability depends on ContextVar inheritance to spawned tasks.
+To be safe, explicitly copy context data and pass it to background tasks.
 See the [FastAPI Integration](fastapi.md#using-with-background-tasks) section for the recommended pattern.

 ### Safe Access